 Bundt cakes are simple and delicious enough to stand on their own without topping.
 So feel free to bake up this cake solo and call it a day!

-To elevate this cake to the next level, though, the topping is as easy as slicing up a few strawberries, mixing them with a small amount of Domino® Powdered Sugar and adding a bit of lemon juice.
+To elevate this cake to the next level, though, I have two great ideas.
+The topping can be as easy as slicing up a few strawberries, mixing them with a small amount of Domino® Powdered Sugar and adding a bit of lemon juice.
 Allow that to sit while your cake cools, then serve a spoonful on top of each slice.
+My other brilliant idea for you is to make up a batch of irresistible strawberry marshmallow fluff!
+It's the consistency of whipped cream but has a blast of berry flavor you'll be enjoying with the bundt cake!

 Here is a list of ingredients you’ll need to make this cake: